Free Legal help available. Information below: ...

 Erek knows how important mobility is to our residents in order to live, work, and support their families.
 That is why he helped form a working group of legislators that developed a series of recommendations to reform the Washington Metro Area Transit Authority (“Metro”) in order to ensure better service, safety, reliability and transit oriented development around our metro stations.
 While mass transit is essential, we must also not neglect the County’s streets and roadways.
 Erek has and will continue to fight for the County’s share of Highway User Revenue and capital transportation grants.

 As a member of the Health & Government Operations Committee, Erek has become one of the leading public health advocates in Annapolis.
-He will continue to use his position to fight for full funding for the Prince George’s County Regional Medical Center, for legislation to expand and improve mental health treatment, and resources to combat the opioid epidemic.
-Moreover, Erek strongly believes that the General Assembly needs to protect the health care of over 430,000 state residents, many of which are from Prince George’s County, who get their coverage through the Affordable Care Act’s Maryland Benefits Exchange and Medicaid expansion.
+He has used his position to fight for and achieve full funding for the Prince George’s County Regional Medical Center, which will increase access to healthcare and reduce health disparities.
+He has also been fighting for legislation to expand and improve mental health treatment and resources and tools to combat the opioid epidemic.
+For example, Erek's legislation to enhance and mandate the prescription drug monitoring program will prevent and curb opioid abuse statewide.
+Importantly, Erek strongly believes that the General Assembly needs to protect the health care of over 430,000 state residents, many of which are from Prince George’s County, who get their coverage through the Affordable Care Act’s Maryland Benefits Exchange and Medicaid expansion.

 We need responsible, equitable, and affordable mixed-use and transit oriented development in Prince George’s County.
 As co-chair of the WMATA-Metro Work Group, Erek firmly believes that we must build and support development around the county’s 15 metro stations and other transportation centers, particularly inside the beltway.
 However, he also believes that economic development is as much about human development as it is about real estate development.
 Erek has championed measures in the General Assembly that support the stability of hard working families, such as paid family medical leave and raising the state’s minimum wage to a living wage.

 During his time as an assistant state’s attorney, a federal prosecutor, and a lawyer in private practice, Erek has seen first-hand the inequities of the criminal justice system and understands the need to restore public confidence in law enforcement.
-Erek was a leader in passage of the Justice Reinvestment Act, which controls the amount of money spent on incarceration and reinvests those funds into better public safety strategies such as drug and mental health treatment.
-Additionally, he has fought to fix our inherently broken and unequal cash-bail system and for legislation that removes social barriers for ex-offenders by expanding access to expungements.
+Erek was a leader in passage of the Justice Reinvestment Act, which implements policies that enhance public safety while reducing incarceration and recidivism by focusing on rehabilitation and drug and mental health treatment.
+Additionally, he has fought to fix our inherently broken and unequal cash-bail system and for legislation that removes social barriers for returning citizens by expanding access to expungements.
 Erek will continue to fight for safe communities and a fair criminal justice system for everyone.

 In addition to his passionate work on large policy matters, Erek prides himself on serving constituents and bringing much-needed resources back to the district and the County.
 In addition to the funds for the County schools, roads, and hospital, Erek has worked with his colleagues in the delegation to secure state funding for the Arc of Prince George’s County, Prince George’s County Community College, the Medical Unit at the Prince George’s County Detention Center and Bowie State University.
 Additionally, Erek and his district 24 team work with the 202 Coalition and have formed the Route 450 Coalition to ensure that constituents are kept abreast of community events and information and have the opportunity to address government officials directly about local, state and federal issues.